inergyllc/YamlConfigurator/YamlConfigurator.Docx/README.md

 ![Step 6](https://github.com/inergyllc/YamlConfigurator/blob/master/Resources/Nuget%20package%20manager%203.PNG)

 #### Step 7: Search for `YamlConfigurator`
-1. In the search box, type `YamlConfigurator.Files`.
+1. In the search box, type `YamlConfigurator.Docx`.
 2. Press Enter to search.

 #### Step 8: Install the Package
-1. Select `YamlConfigurator.Files` from the search results.
+1. Select `YamlConfigurator.Docx` from the search results.
 2. Click `Install` to add the package to your project.

 ---